martafonekVOLE/RUST_P2P_Filesystem/README.md

 ## How to run

 ### 1. Start the initial beacon node:
 After the project is configured, network should be ready.
 First of all the **Beacon Node** must join the network.
 This step is vital in order to allow other nodes to join as well.
+In order to connect the Beacon Node, `--skip-join` flag is used.
+This means that the node does not try to fill its routing table by contacting other nodes.
+This flag should be omitted for all other nodes.

 ```cargo run -- --config config_beacon.yaml --skip-join ```